tanjunjie30/GA-project-submissions/Project 2/README.md

 * Among the Amenities, proximity to MRT has the biggest premium

-* Proximity to good schools is a bonus, not a primary consideration for most
+* Proximity to good schools is a bonus, not a primary consideration for most.

+---